Evan Longoria Player Props: Diamondbacks vs. Rockies

 Evan Longoria At The Plate

-- Longoria has two doubles, two home runs and three walks while batting .239.
+- Longoria has two doubles, two home runs and three walks while hitting .229.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.